Xicnet/geodir/README.md

 # Roadmap

-* Rename project to something more generic
-* Move project to GitHub
-* Feature freeze
-* Finish some layout and cosmetics
 * Open for beta
+* Finish some minor layout and cosmetics
 * Fix bugs or issues
 * Release
 * Announce